-These are the quantitative and qualitative criteria specified by the regulatory body, or by an operator and approved by the regulatory body, for radioactive waste to be accepted by the operator of a repository for disposal, or by the operator of a storage facility for storage
+These are the quantitative or qualitative criteria specified by the regulatory body, or specified by an operator and approved by the regulatory body, for the waste form and waste package to be accepted by the operator of a waste management facility.

 Why is WAC necessary?

 - assure operational and long term safety requirements (handling, transport, storage, disposal)